All Images © 2002-2015 KramerForum.com

 Living in a New York City apartment, owning a tube amp above 10 Watts is a bit ridiculous unless you own a power attenuator.
 Nevertheless, over the years I've accumulated a few cool tube amps and a couple of solid state ones.
-Admittedly, the solid state amps get used more often as they are strategically located by the livingroom couch and in the kitchen.
+Admittedly, the solid state amps get used more often as they are strategically located by the livingroom couch and by the bed.

 This is a very cool modern amp, and I have the matching cabinet too.
 It has two channels, and 2 modes/settings per channel.
 You can go from a nice clean tone to a vintage tweed one and over to the distorted channel for a NWOBHM tone and a modern high-gain one.